IELET2111-project/Hourglass/README.md

 To clone this repo:

 1. Have git installed.
-I have Git BASH: https://gitforwindows.org/
+I use Git BASH: https://gitforwindows.org/
 2. Go into preferred directory.
 3. $ git clone <URL>